pjtunstall/push-swap/README.md

 We're given a list of numbers on a circular stack A, together with an empty stack B, and a set of eleven operations, including rotations of stacks (individually or together in the same direction), swapping the top two elements of a stack, and pushing numbers back and forth from one stack to another.

 The object is to write a program that leaves the numbers sorted on stack A in ascending order.
 There are certain constraints on the length of the sequence of instructions to accomplish this.
-Only programs that can sort 5 numbers in less than 12 instructions, and 100 numbers in less than 700 instructions will pass.

 ## 1. Getting started